mchenggit/kabanero-event/architecture/README.md

 ![Motivating Scenarios ](MotivationScenarios.jpg)

 First, definitions:
-- A `strategy` defines a single high level pipeline, consisting of one or more `stages.
+- A `strategy` defines a single high level pipeline, consisting of one or more `stages`.
 - A `strategy` is triggered by an event to its starting `stage`.
 For example, the `stage` Build is triggered by the `Start_build` event.
 - Each of the internal `stages` is triggered by an event internal to the strategy.
 - Each `stage` of strategy is implemented by some other tool,  such as a Travis build (not yet supported by Kanabero), or a Tekton pipeline.